fadden/CiderPress2/DiskArc/README.md

 transaction.
 An updated copy of the archive is written to a new file, which replaces the original when the entire transaction completes successfully.
 If the transaction is cancelled or fails, the original file remains unmodified.

+(The interface defines a way for simple changes, such as file type updates, to be made without rewriting the entire file.
+In practice, this adds a lot of complexity for little benefit.
+Only Binary II supports this.)

 Entries in an archive are returned as an archive-specific implementation of `IFileEntry`.
 The library provides a way to make trivial changes, such as altering a file type, directly to the